supermomo668/yolo_tracking/examples/README.md

-  id<int>: Increment of the current track timestamp<str>: timestamp track_id<list>: the id of the tracked object box<list>: box in `xywh` centroids<list>: centroids of the object labels<list>: labels of the box
+  id<int>: Increment of the current track timestamp<str>: timestamp track_id<list>: the id of the tracked object duration<list>: time spent by the object in the format of '%d%H:%M:%S' box<list>: box in `xywh` centroids<list>: centroids of the object labels<list>: labels of the box